Updated June 2026

 Signs and Symptoms

-Characteristic symptoms of Bartonella quintana are headaches, maculopapular rashes on the abdomen, papular lesions, and a sudden onset of chills and relapsing fever.
-Bone pain (mainly occurring on the neck, shins, and back) as well as enlargement of spleen or liver may also occur.
-Culture negative endocarditis can also occur with B.quintana, typically involving the mitral and aortic valves; it carries a high risk of embolization.
-In a person with a healthy immune system, the disease is self-limiting, although there have been some cases of relapsing and chronic bacteremia.
-In immunocompetent persons, febrile symptoms occur around 15-25 days after infection.
-Fevers will occur in multiple bouts, each episode lasting 4-5 days and recurring around 3-5 times.
+Characteristic symptoms of B. quintana are headaches, maculopapular rashes on the trunk and abdomen, papular lesions, and a sudden onset of chills and relapsing fever.
+Bone pain (mainly occurring on the neck, shins, and back) as well as enlargement of the spleen or liver may also occur.
+Relapsing febrile episodes may occur over a period of days to weeks.

 Pathogen Safety Data Sheets: Infectious Substances – Bartonella Quintana – Health Canada